 Each school will receive student tuition and provide financial aid, if any, during those semesters in which the student is registered for courses in the respective school.
-Each school will forgo tuition for the joint enrollment hours (12 M.Div./9 M.T.S. hours of tuition for Divinity and one semester's tuition for Owen).
+Each school will forgo tuition for the joint enrollment hours (18 M.Div./9 M.T.S. hours of tuition for Divinity and 9 M.Ed. hours for Peabody).